-There is a great deal of confusion in regards to this question.
-This concept comes primarily from the Apostles’ Creed, which states, “He descended into hell.”
-There are also a few Scriptures which, depending on how they are translated, describe Jesus going to “hell.”
+There is a great deal of confusion regarding this question.
+The concept that Jesus went to hell after His death on the cross comes primarily from the Apostles’ Creed, which states, “He descended into hell.”
+There are also a few Scripture passages that, depending on how they are translated, describe Jesus going to “hell.”
 In studying this issue, it is important to first understand what the Bible teaches about the realm of the dead.

-Some of the confusion has arisen from such passages as Psalm 16:10–11 as translated in the King James Version, “For thou wilt not leave my soul in hell; neither wilt thou suffer thine Holy One to see corruption. . . .
+Some of the confusion has arisen from such passages as Psalm 16:10–11 as translated in the King James Version: “For thou wilt not leave my soul in hell; neither wilt thou suffer thine Holy One to see corruption. . . .
 Thou wilt show me the path of life.”
 “Hell” is not a correct translation in this verse.
 A correct reading would be “the grave” or “sheol.”
-Jesus said to the thief beside Him, “Today you will be with me in paradise” (Luke 23:43); He did not say, “I will be with you in hell.”
+Jesus said to the thief beside Him, “Today you will be with me in paradise” (Luke 23:43); He did not say, “I will see you in hell.”
 Jesus’ body was in the tomb; His soul/spirit went to be with the blessed in sheol/hades.
 Unfortunately, in many versions of the Bible, translators are not consistent, or correct, in how they translate the Hebrew and Greek words for “sheol,” “hades,” and “hell.”

 Some have the viewpoint that Jesus went to “hell” or the suffering side of sheol/hades in order to further be punished for our sins.
 This idea is completely unbiblical.
-It was the death of Jesus on the cross and His suffering in our place that sufficiently provided for our redemption.
+It was the death of Jesus on the cross that sufficiently provided for our redemption.
 It was His shed blood that effected our own cleansing from sin (1 John 1:7–9).
 As He hung there on the cross, He took the sin burden of the whole human race upon Himself.
 He became sin for us: “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Corinthians 5:21).
-This imputation of sin helps us understand Christ’s struggle in the garden of Gethsemane with the cup of sin which would be poured out upon Him on the cross.
+This imputation of sin helps us understand Christ’s struggle in the garden of Gethsemane with the cup of sin that He asked to pass from Him (Matthew 26:39).